CentreForDigitalHumanities/humitifier/readme.md

 * maintains a bunch of on-prem servers
 * doesn't need fancy graphs and metrics, just facts and numbers and maybe some red exclamation marks
-* doesn't care about historic data, just wants to know if something is up right now
 * wants to track not just server data, but also if it is time to retire a server and who to contact in that case

 ## Fundamental technology choices